Jayzon2019/RELEASE-V5---ELSA-CARE/README.md

 * **To set CMS content data to factory default** - Go to `InLife.Store.Database/Scripts/FreshCmsTables-Content.sql` then execute the script on your database.

+* **To set CMS content (PrimeCare Files) data to factory default** - Go to `InLife.Store.Database/Scripts/FreshCmsTables-Content-PrimeCareFiles.sql` then execute the script on your database.

+* **To set CMS content (IHC Products) data to factory default** - Go to `InLife.Store.Database/Scripts/FreshCmsTables-Content-IHCProducts.sql` then execute the script on your database.

+* **To set CMS content (FAQs) data to factory default** - Go to `InLife.Store.Database/Scripts/FreshCmsTables-Content-FAQs.sql` then execute the script on your database.